AvtsVivek/LearnVsExt/src/tasks/501300-SimpleWebSearch/ReadMe.md

 <Icon guid="guidImages" id="bmpPic1" />
 ```

+7. Also note 500705-AddingMonikerIcon.
+To include an incon for the extension itself.
+We are not going to do that in this example.

-7. Now Build and Run.
+8. Now Build and Run.
 Open any document in the code windows.
 Rightclick and ensure a command.

 ![Context Menu Command](./images/50_50ContextMenuCommand.jpg)